Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 >> >
 >> > Be careful to separate your IP address pools for different regions.
 For example:
 >> >
->> > From 192.168.0.2 to 192.168.0.254 for SBG1
+>> > - From 192.168.0.2 to 192.168.0.254 for SBG1.
+>> > - From 192.168.1.2 to 192.168.1.254 for GRA1.
 >> >
->> > From 192.168.1.2 to 192.168.1.254 for GRA1
->> >
 >>
 > Via Terraform
->> In Terraform, you will need to use the openstack provider.
-You can download an example of a complete terraform script in [this repository](https://github.com/yomovh/tf-at-ovhcloud/tree/main/private_network).
+>> In Terraform, you will need to use the OpenStack provider.
+You can download an example of a complete terraform script in [this GitHub repository](https://github.com/yomovh/tf-at-ovhcloud/tree/main/private_network).
 >>
 >> The OVHcloud specific part for vRack integration is the `value_specs` parameter.
 >>